Not every origin story begins with green glowing plasma or radioactive spider bites. Some origin stories begin with something far worse.

 At this point, we were completely debt free, including our house, and investing a ton of money every single month building up a pile of wealth.

-And according to the Dave Ramsey way, we could just keep doing this for the next 30 years and retire multi-millionairs enjoying life and blessing people all the way through.
+According to the Dave Ramsey way, we could just keep doing this for the next 30 years and retire multi-millionaires enjoying life and blessing people all the way through.

 That’s not a bad plan at all.